DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_61_bitcoin-core.md

 `$ gpg --import laanwj-releases.asc`

-Change the path to were your file is located and make sure that the name of the .asc file matches the one you downloaded.
-Use the key you imported to verify that the “fingerprint file” is legitimate (that the fingerprint file was made by the same person that created the signing key):
+Use the key you imported to verify that the that SHA256SUMS.asc was signed with the right signing key:

 `$ gpg --verify SHA256SUMS.asc`